How Much Are Average Moving Company Costs?

-The average cost for movers is $25 to $50 per hour per mover.
+The average cost to hire movers is $25 to $50 per hour per mover or about $400 per bedroom.
 The cost of moving a 3-bedroom household move transporting 7,400 lbs is $1,500 for local moving, up to $4,300 for long distance moving.
-The price can vary greatly by region (and even by zip code).
 Get free estimates from movers near you.

-The average cost for movers is $25 to $50 per hour per mover.
+The average cost to hire movers is $25 to $50 per hour per mover.
 The cost of moving an average 3-bedroom household move transporting 7,400 lbs is $1,500 for local moving, up to $4,300 for long distance moving.

 |Moving Distance||Average Cost|